robertgrant/simpleboot/README.md

 `simpleboot(Mydata$Income,Mydata$Anxiety,"meandiff")`
 `simpleboot(Mydata$Income,Mydata$Anxiety,"mediandiff")`

 That gives you the Pearson correlation, the Spearman correlation, the 1st and 3rd quartiles, the inter-quartile range (which just duplicates IQR()), the 20th percentile (0.2 quantile), the difference in means and the difference in medians.
+Note that the differences are not 'paired', that's to say it is the mean of x minus the mean of y, so missing data are removed individually and not pairwise.
+If you want it paired, make a new variable that is the difference and then use mean or median on that!

 You might not notice if you use this inside R Commander, but a histogram of the empirical distribution function is drawn in the R window.